-- What Makes Fluent Forever Different? (and why I’m making a new app): Recently, a tech journalist asked me whether Fluent Forever was any different from existing products like Duolingo or Rosetta.
+- The Fluent Forever Difference: Recently, a tech journalist asked me whether Fluent Forever was any different from existing products like Duolingo or Rosetta.
 I decided to make a short video on the topic, both to explain some of the key differences between Fluent Forever and other tools out there and to talk about some of my goals with the upcoming app.

-- How to learn Japanese or Chinese: A revised plan: Japanese has been my pet project for nearly 2 years.
+- A Revised Plan for How To Learn Japanese or Chinese: Japanese has been my pet project for nearly 2 years.
 Over the course of trial-and-erroring my way through the language, I now have a clear-cut plan for future learners of Japanese and Chinese.

-- The Chinese Radical Anki Decks: Back at the end of February, I posted my Japanese Radical Deck.
-That was meant to help Japanese students build a framework so that they could actually remember Japanese kanji.
+- Using the Chinese Radical Decks for Language Learning: Back at the end of February, I posted my Japanese Radical Deck.
+That was meant to help Japanese students build a framework so that they could actually remember Japanese Kanji.
 We found someone who could modify our Japanese deck for Cantonese and Mandarin, and poof!
 We now have 3 new, fancy radical decks.

-- On Hacking Fluent Forever: Today, I’m going to talk about the first major revision to the methods presented in Fluent Forever.
+- On Hacking Fluent Forever To Learn Languages Faster: Today, I’m going to talk about the first major revision to the methods presented in Fluent Forever.
 I’ve been wanting to share this stuff for a long time, and it seems like today’s the day when I actually have the time to write about it.
 Yay!

 - Japanese Tutorial Series: Hi everyone!
 I’ve been planning on blogging about Japanese for a long, long while, but I wanted to finish the Korean trainer beforehand, and Korean ended up taking 2–3x longer than expected.
 But!
 It’s finally done, so this month I’m going to be blogging a fair bit.

-- Tutorial 1 – How to Type in Japanese on a Mac: Our first entry is a quick tutorial on how to type in Japanese on a Mac, since we’ll need that working for all the other tutorials to make sense.
+- Japanese Tutorial 1: How To Type in Japanese on a Mac: Our first entry is a quick tutorial on how to type in Japanese on a Mac, since we’ll need that working for all the other tutorials to make sense.

-- Tutorial 2 – A Stroke Order Add-on for Anki: For our second Japanese tutorial, I want to show you how to install and customize a stroke order add-on for Anki called Kanji Colorizer.
-It’s basically a plug-in for Anki that allows you to type in a word in Kanji in one field of your flashcards.
+- Japanese Tutorial 2: A Stroke Order Anki Add-on: For our second Japanese tutorial, I want to show you how to install and customize a stroke order add-on for Anki called Kanji Colorizer.
+It’s basically a plugin for Anki that allows you to type in a word in Kanji in one field of your flashcards.

 - Tutorial 3 – Anki Add-ons for Japanese Pronunciation: For our third Japanese tutorial, I want to show you how to install and customize two more add-ons for Anki that will help you look up Japanese pronunciation information for your flashcards.

-- Tutorial 4 – The revised Japanese Model Deck: I’ve been messing around with my card models, trying to find a combination of flashcards that will let me remember Kanji without becoming boring or overwhelming.
-3800 flashcards later, I feel like I’ve landed on a card model that does the job fairly well.
-Now I’d like to share my results with all of you, so you can use them (and modify them to suit your own needs).
+- Japanese Tutorial 4: The Revised Japanese Model Deck: I’ve been messing around with my card models, trying to find a combination of flashcards that will let me remember Kanji without becoming boring or overwhelming.
+3,800 flashcards later, I feel like I’ve landed on a card model that does the job fairly well.
+Now, I’d like to share my results with all of you so you can use them (and modify them to suit your own needs).